 Amazing sound quality and voice pickup that works like magic.
 As usual, Bose brings some of the best sound quality to the table.
 No skimping on components or quality here.
 Music, podcasts, and voice calls are crystal clear, and because the Soundwear is a larger speaker with distance from your ear, the experience is rich and full.
 Multiple color options add to the fun.
 Stays in place around your shoulders with no discomfort.
 While they may seem unorthodox, the Soundwear speakers are comfortable and reliable.
 Since they aren’t true headphones or earbuds, there’s no chance of them falling out of your ears.
 They stay in place even when you’re moving around, and thanks to WiFi or Bluetooth connectivity you can enjoy music and phone calls on the move.
 They’re also a great option for people who wear glasses.
 Can’t really take them out in public.
 The Bose Soundwear Wearable Speakers are not the easiest thing to carry around with you, and while you can make or receive calls on it, we don’t recommend doing so in public.
 That said, they could work well while driving!
 You also may want to check out the optional hard carrying case.

-Plantronics BackBeat FIT Training Edition Sport Around Head Earbuds: Out of stock at Amazon.com
+Plantronics BackBeat FIT Training Edition Sport Around Head Earbuds: at Amazon.com

 Plantronics offers a unique product if you’re willing to try a different style of earbuds.
 The BackBeat FIT Training Edition comes with a nonstandard type of silicone earbud tip, and a semi-rigid frame that wraps around the back of your head.